-- In the Aladdin animated series, the recurring villain Mechanikles is found to have a checklist with items like "Do dishes, do laundry, destroy world".
+- In Aladdin: The Series, the recurring villain Mechanikles is found to have a checklist with items like "Do dishes, do laundry, destroy world".
 The heroes even comment: "Boy, is he serious".
 Later, he adds "Destroy Aladdin" to the list, and wonders to himself whether he should do the dishes before or after he destroys the world.
-Taking his obsession Up to Eleven, he writes "Retreat" into his list before retreating.
+His obsession culminates in him writing "Retreat" into his list before retreating.

 - Kim Possible's Arch-Enemy Dr. Drakken dreams up a great plan to Take Over the World, but later forgets it.
 To avoid this happening again, he starts writing everything he plans to do on note-cards.
 This bites him when he forgets to write down a crucial step of his next plan and so misses it out, fatally endangering himself, his sidekick Shego, Kim and Ron.
 At this point, Shego bails out and leaves him to it.

 - In My Little Pony: Friendship Is Magic, one of Twilight Sparkle's habits is obsessive making of lists.
 Depending on the episode, this can be played as anything from her being nerdy to having extreme OCD.

 - In the episode "Winter Wrap-Up", there's Twilight Sparkle's checklist for preparing for Winter-Wrap Up: